Paschke duality and assembly maps: Introduction and statements

-We refer to \cite[Thm.\ 1.14]{KKG} for a list of the basic properties of $K^{G,\An}_{\bC}$.
-In particular, $K^{G,\An}_{\bC}$ is homotopy invariant, excisive for closed decompositions of second countable spaces, and annihilates spaces of the form $[0,\infty)\times X$.
+{In view of \eqref{fbsfvssfdvsfdvdscsdf} the basic properties of $K^{G,\an}$ listed in \cite[Thm.\ 1.15]{KKG} imply corresponding properties of $K^{G,\An}_{\bC}$.} In particular, the functor $K^{G,\An}_{\bC}$ is homotopy invariant, is excisive for closed decompositions of second countable spaces with proper action (this restriction is due to the usage of \cite[Prop.
+1.12.1]{KKG}), and it annihilates spaces of the form $[0,\infty)\times X$.